José Augusto (musician)

-José Augusto (born José Augusto Cimillo Cougil; August 16, 1953 in Rio de Janeiro) is a Brazilian singer-songwriter.
+José Augusto (born José Augusto Cimillo Cougil; 16 August 1953) is a Brazilian singer-songwriter.
 He sings love ballads and romantic music in general, both in Portuguese and Spanish languages.
 His song "Mi Historia Entre Tus Dedos" (My History Between Your Fingers) peaked at No. 33 and No. 17 in the Billboard's Hot Latin Tracks and Latin Pop Airplay, respectively.